SpongePowered/SpongeDocs/source/about/introduction.rst

 Who Is behind Sponge?
 ~~~~~~~~~~~~~~~~~~~~~

-The project leaders are blood, sk89q and Zidane.
+The project leaders are blood, gabizou and Zidane.
 We are trying to be very open with the team to ensure the project leaders
 do not end up “holding all of the keys.”
 Nonetheless, these three people make the final decisions to ensure the efficient
 operation of the project.